-^oRandomized clinical trial data support the use of radiation therapy as an adjunct to surgery in appropriately selected patients based on an improvement in disease-free survival (although not overall survival).
-(Yang JC, Chang AE, Baker AR, et al. Randomized prospective study of the benefit of adjuvant radiation therapy in the treatment of soft tissue sarcomas of the extremity.
-J Clin Oncol 1998;16:197-203).
+PRandomized clinical trial data support the use of radiation therapy as an adjunct to surgery in appropriately selected patients based on an improvement in disease-free survival (although not overall survival).
+(Yang J, et al. J Clin Oncol 1998;16:197-203).
+See Principles of Radiation Therapy (SARC-E).

-PFor patients with ALT/WDLS, observation is recommended for focally positive margins if re-resection, in the event of recurrence, would not be unduly morbid.
+qFor patients with ALT/WDLS, observation is recommended for focally positive margins if re-resection, in the event of recurrence, would not be unduly morbid.
 RT is reserved for selected patients with recurrent or deeply infiltrative primary lesions with a risk of local recurrence, depending on the tumor location and patient's age.
 In situations where the area is easily followed by physical examination, imaging may not be required.